Galois descent for higher Brauer groups: Preliminary Results

 (suppressing weights).
-Since $H^{*}_{\text{\'et}} (\overline{X}, \zit_{\ell})$ is a finitely generated $\zit_{\ell}$-module, both the rightmost terms are finite.
+Since $H^{*}_{\text{\'et}} (\overline{X}, \zit_{\ell})$ is a finitely generated $\zit_{\ell}$-module, both the rightmost terms are finite and, hence, vanish in the isogeny category.
 So, to prove that the middle vertical arrow is an isogeny, it suffices to prove that the left vertical arrow is an isogeny.
-But this latter follows directly from Lemma \ref{hard-lef} \ref{l}.
-To prove the statement of \ref{no-l-2}, note that there is an identical diagram with coefficients in
+But this latter follows directly from Lemma \ref{hard-lef} \ref{l} by tensoring with $\qit_{\ell}/\zit_{\ell}$.
+To prove the statement of \ref{no-l-2}, note that there is an identical diagram with coefficients in $\qit/\zit'$ and with the rightmost terms $H^{d-m+1}_{\text{\'et}} (\overline{X}, \hat{\zit}')_{tors}$ and $H^{d+m+1}_{\text{\'et}} (\overline{X}, \hat{\zit}')_{tors}$.
+By the comparison isomorphism with singular cohomology, $H^{2m+1}_{\text{\'et}} (\overline{X}, \hat{\zit}'(m))_{tors}$ is finite (since singular cohomology with integral coefficients is finitely generated), when $k$ is of characteristic $0$.
+On the other hand, when $\text{char } k >0$ the finiteness of this group follows from the main result of \cite{G}.
+Since finite torsion groups vanish in the isogeny category of Abelian groups (and, hence, of $G_{k}$-modules), the argument from statement \ref{l-2} works mutatis mutandis (using Lemma \ref{hard-lef} \ref{no-l} this time). \end{proof} \end{Cor} \begin{Cor} Retain the assumptions of Lemma \ref{hard-lef}. \begin{enumerate}[label=(\alph*)] \item For all $n$ and $m$, the cokernel of the natural map